 The Europeanist network held its regular 'business meeting' the 27th of August 2008 in the city of Ljubljana, on the occasion of the 10th EASA conference.
-The minutes of this meeting are available at the network's webpage, set up within the EASA website.
+The minutes of this meeting are available hereafter on the network's webpage.
 Andrés Barrera González, coordinator of the network at present, also attended a meeting convened by the executive committee on the 28th, with all chairs and coordinators of EASA's networks.
 Moreover, he read a report on the activities of the Europeanist network at the Member's Forum on the 29th.
 What follows is a general report on the activities and projects of the network, where the main issues at stake are summarised, referring to specific moments and events when it is relevant.